Read time 8 minutes

 If selected more than one table to copy to the destination database, click on Edit Mappings again, and check for all tables one after the other.

 Note: Make sure to specify correct names of both Source & Destination databases, to transfer tables from one database to another.

-And if you want to copy the table indexes & keys, you’ll have to make use of the Generate Scripts method.
+If you intend to replicate the table indexes and keys, you will need to utilize the Generate Scripts method.

 This method enables you to copy not only the table schema and data but also objects, indexes, trigger, constraints, keys, etc.

 Go through the steps below to generate a script to fully copy tables from one database to another in SQL Server: